hawkinsw/CPPTimes/arrays-and-vectors.md

 ### Danger

 C++ offers you _no protection_ against accessing an array beyond its defined size.
+When you declare/define an array, the type includes the number of elements and the compiler presumes that you are going to be a good citizen of Computational City and stay with the limits of that array.
+However, it does not force you to be a good Samaritan.

 Let's say that an intrepid programmer thought they could set the number of days in September using our `days_in_summer_months` array by writing code like this:

 ```C++
   days_in_summer_months[3] = 30;